abrar19/abrar19/README.md

-- 👋 Hi, I’m @abrar19
+- Hi, I’m @abrar19
-- 👀 I’m interested in Web Development
+- I’m interested in Web Development
-- 🌱 I’m currently learning JS Libraries and Frameworks for Full Stack JS Development
+- I’m currently learning JS Libraries and Frameworks for Full Stack JS Development
-- 📫 How to reach me: www.fb.com/abm.abrar or mail me at abm.abrar@gmail.com
+- How to reach me: abm.abrar@gmail.com or https://www.linkedin.com/in/abrar19/

 <!---
 abrar19/abrar19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.